The Rev. Dr. Peter Yuichi Clark, BCC

 Director of Spiritual Care Services

 The Rev. Peter Yuichi Clark is an ordained American Baptist minister, a board certified chaplain with the Association of Professional Chaplains, and a certified educator in ACPE (the Association for Clinical Pastoral Education).
 Peter holds a B.A. degree from Baylor University, a M.Div. degree from the Southern Baptist Theological Seminary in Louisville, KY, and a Ph.D. degree in religious studies from Emory University in Atlanta.
 He teaches in the UCSF School of Medicine and is professor of pastoral care at the American Baptist Seminary of the West, a member school of the Graduate Theological Union (GTU) in Berkeley.
 He has served on the ACPE Board of Representatives and as ACPE theory paper editor for the journal Reflective Practice: Formation and Supervision in Ministry, and he is the author of numerous book chapters and journal articles.
 Prior to arriving at UCSF in 2010, Peter has provided chaplaincy care in general hospitals, psychiatric hospitals, continuing care retirement communities, and the United States Air Force Reserve.
+In August 2017, Peter received a UCSF Health PRIDE Award for his commitment to professionalism, respect, integrity, diversity, and excellence in his service.

 The Rev. Susan P. Conrad, BCC